tpham2654/Mutational-Signature-Enrichment-Calculator/README.md

 - TCT ==> TGT
 - TCT ==> TTT

 In addition to the PMAC-D signature definition included by default, it has also been generalized to calculate the MSE statistic based on probabilities for each of the 96 trinucleotide switches as defined by [Alexandrov, et. al](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC3776390/) and available on the [COSMIC Mutational Signatures page](https://cancer.sanger.ac.uk/cosmic/signatures).
-These mutation signature probabilities are defined in the tab-delimited file "signatures_probabilities.txt" in the "data" directory.
+These mutation signature probabilities are defined in the tab-delimited file [/data/signatures_probabilities.txt](/data/signatures_probabilities.txt).

 # Usage
 The code accepts called mutations in MAF files, with the same column order as found on TCGA, or VCF files as inputs.